alexharri/website/posts/bit-sets-fast-foreach.md

 [ 11101101, 01110001, 10110101, 11010001, 0101101 ]
 ```

-But how much performance gains does this optimization really yield?
+But how significant are the performance gains from this optimization?
 Let's figure it out by running some benchmarks.

 We'll run our benchmarks for bit sets with various densities: